rtfenter/AI-Agent-Meaning-Drift-Case-Study/README.md

 # AI Agent Meaning Drift — Case Study
 ### How interpretation changes across safety layers, memory compression, and constraint handling

-This case study analyzes a real, publicly observed issue in modern AI agents (including Claude): meaning drift.
+This case study analyzes a publicly observable issue in modern AI agents (including Claude): **meaning drift**.
 Meaning drift occurs when the model’s final interpretation of a user request differs from the original intent due to:

 - safety classification
 - policy reinterpretation
 - memory compression
 - constraint loss
 - inferred rather than explicit intent

-This is not speculation about internal architectures.
-All observations are based on user-facing model behavior documented in release notes, community feedback, and public research.
+This analysis is based solely on user-facing behavior, public documentation, and visible model outputs.
+No internal or proprietary information is referenced or implied.

 ---

 ## 1. What Is Meaning Drift?

-Meaning drift is when the model responds to a *different* version of the input than the one the user intended.
+Meaning drift occurs when the model responds to a *different* version of the input than the one the user intended.

-Examples observed across AI systems:
+Documented behaviors across multiple AI systems include:

-- benign queries flagged as risky → over-cautious refusals
+- safe queries flagged as risky → over-cautious refusals
-- instructions reframed by the model into a narrower domain
+- user instructions reframed or narrowed
-- lost formatting/style constraints due to memory compression
+- formatting/style rules lost due to memory compression
-- tone shifting mid-conversation
+- tone shifts mid-conversation
-- hallucinated rules or permissions
+- hallucinated constraints or permissions

-These failure modes appear in user reports and in official model updates where companies note:
+These patterns appear in public model updates where companies note improvements like:

 - “reduced over-cautiousness”
 - “improved interpretation”
-- “improved memory fidelity”
+- “better memory fidelity”
-- “reduced hallucinations of constraints”
+- “fewer constraint hallucinations”

 ---

 ## 2. Likely Contributing Factors

-Meaning drift often arises from interactions between:
+Meaning drift often results from interactions between:

 ### A. Safety Layers
-Requests are categorized into risk levels.
+Requests are classified into risk categories.
-Categorization can overcorrect, altering the perceived meaning.
+Classification can unintentionally alter perceived intent.

 ### B. Policy Interpretation
-Global policy sometimes overrides local user context.
+Global safety/policy rules sometimes override localized user context.

 ### C. Memory Compression
-When the conversation grows, summaries remove nuance:
+Conversation summaries may drop important nuance:

-- tone preferences
+- tone or style rules
-- safety clarifications
+- clarified safety context
-- specific constraints
+- formatting constraints
+- multi-step logic threads

 ### D. Reasoning Layer
-The model generates output using an already transformed version of the prompt.
+The model produces its final answer using an already-transformed version of the original prompt.

 ---